minhv2UWT/Tetris-Game/README.md

 #### Jack Chen

 ### Sprint 2 Comments
-- Simran had trouble committing as her program recieved a ClassNotFound error, which was later resolved.
+- Simran had trouble committing as her program recieved a ClassNotFound error, which restricted her program from running succesfully.
+This issue was later resolved